popoloni/astropy/README.md

 2. **Catalog**: Configure catalog sources:
    - `use_csv_catalog`: Whether to use a custom CSV catalog
    - `catalog_name`: Path to your CSV catalog file
+   - `merge`: Whether to combine CSV catalog with built-in objects

 3. **Visibility**: Set observation parameters:
    - Minimum visibility duration